-When it comes to writing content such as blog posts, web pages, landing pages or email campaigns, many companies fall flat on their faces.
-And it’s not always because of the quality of the writing, the subject matter or even the content strategy.
+When it comes to content marketing, such as blog posts, web pages, landing pages, or email marketing campaigns, many companies fall flat on their faces.
+And it’s not always because of the quality of the writing, the subject matter, or even the content strategy.
 Perhaps the biggest offender when it comes to writing content that doesn’t get the job done is ego.

 More specifically, it’s injecting healthy doses of ego into your content that inevitably ends up turning off your readers and ruining the engagement factor.
 Imagine if you were on a first date or met a new business contact and the other person only talked about himself or herself.
 How engaged would you be?
 What is your impression of the other person?
 Pompous?
 Arrogant?
 Self-absorbed?

 That’s exactly how people feel when they click to read one of your posts or end up on a web page that reads more like a long-form promotional letter than something useful and valuable to them.
 Ego-driven content contains lots of “we”, “me,” and “I” and usually offers little value to the person reading it.